m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 Fortunately, I can use programs such as Wireshark or tcpdump to inspect traffic sent to the servers.
 Fortunately, Oculus is using TLS so that a third party cannot snoop on this data in transit.
 Unfortunately, I am playing a role of "third party" in this case.
-Fortunately, it's possible to read process memory and extract secret keys and inspect TLS data.
+Fortunately, it's possible to read process memory and extract secret keys ([TLS session master key + client random][mozilla-ssl-keylog]) and inspect TLS data.

 ## Things that didn't work